North to the Pole: The crew

-Epilogue

-Steger's team is busy taking group photos and giving interviews when the three planes are landing at the North Pole.
-They get a lot of media attention: “A mob of reporters poured out onto the ice”.
-One of the pilots reassures Schurke that his electronic navigation agrees with his sextant readings and congratulates him.
-The explorer team poses for photographs with the flags of the United States, Canada and New Zealand.
-Bancroft reads an emotional statement: she thanks everyone who has supported their journey and stresses the dogs as “the real heroes”.
-Finally, she concludes the speech with the dedication to Bob Mantell and Bob McKerrow who have left the team.
-In the end, the team takes the flight back to Resolute base where they meet their families again.

 The expedition in the media

-The National Geographic reported in an article by Dave Freeman in 2015 that Will Steger received the "John Oliver La Groce Medal" in 1995 which is an award "only been given 19 times since National Geographic was founded in 1888".
+The National Geographic reported in an article by Dave Freeman in 2015 that Will Steger received the "John Oliver La Gorce Medal" in 1995 which is an award "only been given 19 times since National Geographic was founded in 1888".
 Steger follows the important explorers Roald Amundsen, Amelia Earhart, Admiral Robert Peary and Jacques- Yves Cousteau in gaining this honor.
-In 1996, Will Steger received an award by "National Geographic" to be "National Geographic’s first “explorer in- residence".
+In 1996, Will Steger received an award by "National Geographic" to be "National Geographic's first "explorer in- residence".
 On May 6, 1986, the New York Times reported about the expedition with an article by Christopher S. Wren titled "Back from Pole, explorer describes grueling trek".
 In this article, Ann's accident as well as Schurke's readings for the navigation are emphasized besides Steger's first comments on the journey.
 In 1989, the journal Sports Illustrated published the article "The Iceman Cometh" by Robert Sullivan reporting about Steger's trip to the Pole.
 There are still a lot of reports about Steger's expedition on several websites like the ones from The American Polar Society, National Geographic and the International Polar Foundation.